salamza/SpellingbeeArabic/README.md

 SpellingbeeArabic
 =================
+SpellingBeeArabic is a 2D game to help kids in learning the Arabic vocabulary. currently, it comes with 16 quizzes.

+#### TODO
+- Add more quizes.
+- Add How to play section.

+#### License
 SpellingBee Application is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or